 Before becoming a journalist, Byfield was marketing and communications director at Progeny Linux Systems, and product manager at Stormix Technologies.
 His book Witches of the Mind is considered the definitive work on the American fantasist Fritz Leiber.
-He is also a marketing and communications and education consultant.
+He is also the writer of Designing with LibreOffice, a book due to be released in April 2016 under a Creative Commons Attribution-Sharealike license.

 Byfield lives in Burnaby, Canada.
 In addition to free and open source software, his interests include parrots, aerobic exercise, science fiction and fantasy, history, 19th Century novels,, listening to punk-folk music, and collecting Northwest Coast art.
 He is the co-founder along with his late wife Patricia Louise Williams of the Mature Student Award at the Freda Diesing School for Northwest Coast Art.

 He is unrelated to the Byfield newspaper family in Alberta, a fact which probably delights them as much as it does him.